ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 **Example 1: Sequence pattern with capturing groups**

 The goal of this example is to find person names by identifying occurrences of given name, optionally followed by middle initial, followed by a surname, and the entire match that is optionally preceded by a common salutation.
-In addition, the extractor should return the entire match as reference, the first group as salutation, and the second group as name and carry forward the values of the given name, middle initial, and surname from the respective input views.
+In addition, the extractor returns the entire match as reference, the first group as salutation, and the second group as name and carry forward the values of the given name, middle initial, and surname from the respective input views.

 ```
 create view MiddleInitial as